To Dream the Impossible Dream

 I’ve discovered that building your dream house is not all it’s cracked up to be.
 You see, dreaming is what happens when one is lying in bed at night, soundly sleeping.
 Reality is what goes down when one is lying in bed at night, wide awake.

 For example, I always dreamed of owning a piece of land where I could build myself a big old house any damn way I wanted to.
 And the money to afford it.
 The reality is that we have the incredibly good fortune to own farmland in a historically protected area inside a park.
 On the other hand, we unfortunately own farmland in a historically protected area inside a park.
 So already real life starts to move at least a couple of paces away from dreamland.

 We can’t build anything ex novo.
 Because it’s farmland, and it’s a park.
-We can remodel what we have, and, within some pretty restrictive limits, add onto existing structures.
+We can do Orange County residential remodel, and, within some pretty restrictive limits, add onto existing structures.
 But that’s okay, because my in-laws live in a house much too large for just the two of them, so the plan is to divide their home, carve out an apartment for them, and take the rest plus a bit that we will build on for ourselves.